-We are also providing community public water systems with a PBWN fact sheet (Precautionary Boil Water Notice - What Should You Do?).
-This fact sheet explains what your customer can expect if a PBWN has been issued and the water system's requirements to rescind it.
-We encourage you to provide this fact sheet to your customers during their next billing cycle and post it to your webpage to ensure this information is readily available BEFORE an emergency.
+We are also providing community public water systems with a factsheet entitled Precautionary Boil Water Notice What Should You Do.
+This factsheet explains what your customers can expect if a precautionary boil water notice has been issued and the water system's requirements to rescind it.
+We encourage you to provide this factsheet to your customers during their next billing cycle and post it to your webpage to ensure this information is readily available BEFORE an emergency.
 You may also supplement it with local information that you deem important.